openPMD/openPMD-standard/STANDARD.md

                    and `gridGlobalOffset`, in order to convert from simulation units to SI units
     - example: `1.0e-9`

-  - `dataOrder`
-    - type: *(string)*
-    - allowed values: `Fortran` or `C` (also for 2D records)
-    - description: describes the fastest/slowest increasing index for 2D and 3D
-                   records (e.g., the difference between a Fortran and C array);
-                   can be omitted for 1D record
-    - example:
-      - `Fortran`: ordering of matrixes is linearized in memory in column-major order
-      - `C`:       exactly the opposite ordering (row-major), reading matrixes from a Fortran code will appear transposed in C (or C-based applications such as Python)

 The following attributes must be stored with each `scalar record` and each *component* of a `vector record`: